Devenvedipg/Food-Delivery-Website/README.md

 # Food-Delivery-Website
-It is just a frontend of my food delivery  webiste
+So, it basically a dummy food delivery website project .
+Contributors are welcome for improving it's design and can also suggest a nice backend to make it working